My AI Usage Policy

 • Research starting point.
 I occasionally leverage Gemini or Claude to surface basic information about a topic.
 However, I triple-check any “facts” it gives me, because…you know…hallucinations.

 • Technical topics.
 I write a lot about highly-technical and complex subjects.
 If I don’t fully understand a new concept, I will sometimes ask Gemini or Claude to clarify a point.
-Just like with my research, though, I triple-check anything that Gemini spits out.
+Just like with my research, though, I triple-check anything either tool spits out.
 See hallucinations, above.

 Where I Never Use AI